Thank you for your interest in volunteering with Places for People!

 Is your corporate group looking for a philanthropic project?
 Is your group of students looking to dedicate a day of service?
 Is this a one-time civic opportunity, or do you want to create an ongoing partnership?

 Group volunteer opportunities are set up on a case-by-case basis, with options depending on our organization and clients’ current needs.
 Examples of service include helping to prepare our residential facility gardens, preparing meals for clients, or holding in-kind fundraisers to benefit PfP.
 Opportunities for education about our services and team-building opportunities are available with the service, as well.
-Please contact Jen May at email@example.com if you are looking for a group opportunity.
+Please contact Tina Mince at firstname.lastname@example.org if you are looking for a group opportunity.

 Are you a group or family looking to work together to serve our clients?
 Are you too young to volunteer directly but still want to give back?
 Do you want to help those at the beginning of their recovery journey?